opista/svn-blamer/README.md

 It also adds a keyboard shortcut.

+`CTRL + ALT + D`: (Windows) Will run the `SVN Gutter - Show Blame` command.

-`Shift + B`: Will run the `SVN Gutter - Show Blame` command.
+`CMD + OPTION + D`: (Mac) Will run the `SVN Gutter - Show Blame` command.

 ## Features

-When run, this extension will place a "pip" next to each line of your file.
-Each differently-coloured pip means a different revision.
+When run, this extension will place an icon next to each line of your file.
+Each differently-coloured icon means a different revision.
 Hovering a line will produce a tooltip, showing the committer, date, and message.

 For example if you're working on a project and you want to see who modified a specific line: